Joint statement by ICOMOS, ICOM and E.C.C.O on the plan to ban lead

 The European Chemicals Agency (ECHA) is carrying out a public consultation with regards to the possible inclusion of lead in Appendix XIV (Authorization list) of the REACH Regulation, which aims to protect health and the environment.
 If lead is added to the list of substances requiring authorization for use or handling, this means its uses will be subject to the European authorization process (authorization to be requested either by the "downstream user" or by a user/supplier up the chain) and it will have to be demonstrated, among other things, that the risks for the uses are controlled.
 The objective of the authorization process is to replace hazardous substances.
 Formulating such authorization requests are time consuming and complex processes with no guarantee of a positive result.

-Therefore ICOMOS, ICOM, E.C.C.O, ICOMOS-Corpus Vitrearum ISCCSG and ICOM-Glass are jointly issuing the attached statement strongly urging the ECHA and the European Commission to exclude the use of lead in the fabrication, conservation and restoration of stained glass and other cultural goods from its proposed ban.
+Therefore ICOMOS, ICOM, E.C.C.O, ICOMOS-Corpus Vitrearum ISCCSG and ICOM-Glass are jointly issuing the attached statement strongly urging the ECHA and the European Commission to not ban the use of lead in the fabrication, conservation and restoration of stained glass and other cultural goods.
 There is a need for an official and permanent regulation that the art and production of stained glass in particular, but also the use and handling of lead in other cultural heritage sectors, is permanently removed from the list or given a permanent exemption from the EU Chemicals Regulation and all directives on hazardous substances (e.g. 2011/65/EU).

 This statement will be sent to ECHA and the European Commission – as well as to other key actors in Europe – and uploaded on the consultation websites.